gatling/gatling/src/sphinx/general/assertions.rst

 * ``around(value, plusOrMinus, inclusive = false)``: same as above but doesn't include bounds

+* ``deviatesAround(target, percentDeviationThreshold)``: check that metric is around a target value plus or minus a given relative margin

+* ``deviatesAround(target, percentDeviationThreshold, inclusive = false)``: same as above but doesn't include bounds

 * ``is(value)``: check that the value of the metric is equal to the given value.

 * ``in(sequence)``: check that the value of metric is in a sequence.